ehrete/dbt-sap-hana-cloud/README.md

   }}
   ```
 ### Unique Keys as Primary key
-You can now set unique keys as the primary key in an incremental model by simply enabling a flag.
+You can now set unique keys as the primary key in an incremental and table model by simply enabling a flag.
 For example, you can configure it like this:

+incremental model:
 ```
 {{
   config(